Definition:Possessive nouns show ownership. Possessive comes from the same root as possession, something you own.

 Laurie's and Megan's nails are painted the same color.

-You may find certain names that end in s add just an apostrophe.
+You may find that certain names ending in s add only an apostrophe.
 That rule is somewhat old-fashioned.
-Names like Jesus, Moses, Achilles, Charles Dickens (historical names that end in iz or eez sounds) can have just the ' or 's.
+However, some names, such as Jesus, Moses, Achilles, and Charles Dickens (historical names that end in a z sound), can end with either an apostrophe or 's.